 Treatment of Cannon A waves depends on the underlying pathology.

 When inspecting the patient's neck, a variety of pulsation phenomena might be seen.
 One should first divide between arterial and venous pulsations by location and strength on palpation.
 There are higher pressures existent in the arterial than in the venous circulation.
 The venous pressure curve can be altered in different ways and cannon A waves may be mistaken.
 For example, giant C and V wave can occur in tricuspid regurgitation.
 This is called Lancisi sign.
 Jugular vein distension can result from a pulmonary embolism as part of Becks Triad.
 A number of changes to the jugular venous pressure curve need to be distinguished.
 This illustrates the importance of venous pressure as a window to the right heart.

 Cannon A waves relate to cardiologic pathology.
 Since then the patient may be referred to cardiologic consultation.

 Clinicians (nurse practitioners, physicians, physician assistants) may notice a pulsating sensation in the neck.
 One cause for this might be a phenomenon called Cannon A wave.
 It is an exaggerated pulse wave of atrial contraction, usually when the atria contract blood is pushed into the ventricles.
 When the cardiac action is not well synchronized as might be the case in cardiac rhythm abnormalities, blood pushes against the closed tricuspid valve and create a reverse pulsation into the venous system.
 The pressure wave might be felt in the neck, jaw, and abdomen.
-A feeling of pulsation should prompt medical investigation.
+A feeling of pulsation should prompt further investigation.
 When Cannon A waves are found, further investigations may be needed to identify the reason why the heart rhythm is not well synchronized.
 A cardiology consultation may be necessary.